 If you’ve decided you want to join the ranks of adult college students, there are many factors to consider before you think about enrolling in a college or signing up for classes.
 A good first step is to define your educational goals.
 Why are you choosing to go back to school?
 What kind of degree are you wanting?
 In what field(s) are you interested?
 With those beginning answers in hand, a simple Internet search will garner you a list of possible schools.

 Taking a few more criteria into consideration will help you narrow down your options.
 Do you want to attend full time, or do you need to work while attending classes part time?
 Are you comfortable completing a degree online, or do you prefer a physical classroom?
 Are you willing to relocate?
 What is your education budget?

 Keep track of the information you collect, perhaps on a spreadsheet.
 Noteworthy details include:

-- Cost: For many adults, cost is a key factor.
+For many adults, cost is a key factor.
 How much does a course cost?
-How many credit hours make up the degree program you are considering?
+How may credit hours make up the degree program you are considering?
 Is this affordable for you?

 In addition to the above factors, it is wise to research schools using national interactive websites that provide helpful statistics at a glance.